 There are different types of biopsy.
+We have more information about these on our website (see page 140).
 Your cancer doctor or specialist nurse will explain the type of biopsy that is best for you.
 Sometimes, they use a scan or x-ray to help them take the biopsy from the exact area.
-This is called image guided biopsy.
+This is called image guide biopsy.